The Grasping Of Qi, A Lifeforce In Winter

 A Seasonal Slowing Down

-In winter, the kidneys consolidate, and move inward to recuperate and rest.
+In winter, the kidneys consolidate and move inward to recuperate and rest.
 This drawing in is an aspect of healing—the kidneys are rejecting overwork and instead dedicating themselves to rejuvenation.
 Although the lungs are responsible for breathing, the kidneys rule the “grasping of qi”, allowing the air of the lungs to penetrate deeply into your body to relax and begin the slow process of rejuvenation.
-The grasping is the strength of the kidneys to hold onto the vital force that is the breath.
+The grasping is the strength of the kidneys to hold onto the vital force which is the breath.
 It is sometimes difficult for us in modern times to imagine slowing down to gain productivity, but it is a necessary cycle to keep us moving forward into achievement and well-being.

 The Role of the Kidneys